Kitchen & Home

 Natural loofah is excellent for bathroom cleaning.
 Use on tubs, showers, sinks, tile, and grout.
 Its textured fibers scrub away soap scum and hard water stains without scratching.
 Pair with baking soda or natural cleaners for best results.
 Keep a dedicated bathroom loofah separate from body loofahs.

 Your bathroom needs regular scrubbing to stay clean and hygienic.
-Instead of reaching for plastic scrubbers or chemical-laden disposable wipes, natural loofah provides effective, eco-friendly cleaning power.
+Instead of reaching for plastic scrubbers or chemical-laden disposable wipes, natural loofah provides effective, eco-friendly cleaning power that's been used for generations.
+For household cleaning with loofah beyond the bathroom, check our surface guide.

 Bathroom Areas Perfect for Loofah